Skip to content

 Trains the model using the specified dataset and training configuration.

-This method facilitates model training with a range of customizable settings and configurations.
-It supports
+This method facilitates model training with a range of customizable settings.
+It supports training with a

-When using Ultralytics HUB, if the session already has a loaded model, the method prioritizes HUB training
+When using Ultralytics HUB, if the session has a loaded model, the method prioritizes HUB training

-arguments and issues a warning if local arguments are provided.
+arguments and warns if local arguments are provided.
 It checks for pip updates and combines default

 Args:

-**kwargs (any): Arbitrary keyword arguments representing the training configuration.
-These arguments are
+**kwargs (Any): Arbitrary keyword arguments for training configuration.
+Common options include:

 Returns: